mathletedev/kotoamatsukami/README.md

 # kotoamatsukami

-A TypeScript genetic algorithm / ML library
+> A TypeScript ML library